 Pleasure palace of the royal StewartsThe majestic royal palace of the Stewarts at Linlithgow today lies roofless and ruined.
 Yet the visitor still feels a sense of awe on entering its gates.
-It was begun by James I in 1424, rising like a phoenix from the flames following a fire that devastated its predecessor.
+It was begun by James I in 1424, after a fire destroyed Linlithgow Castle.
 It became a truly elegant ‘pleasure palace’, and a welcome stopping-place for the royal family along the busy road linking Edinburgh Castle and Stirling Castle.

 An ancient siteLinlithgow Palace stands on a low green promontory overlooking a small inland loch.
 The name Linlithgow means ‘the loch in the damp hollow’.
 The location has a history of occupation, possibly reaching back at least to Roman times 2,000 years ago.
 David I (1124–53) was the first monarch to build a royal residence on the site.
 He also founded the town that sprang up in its shadow.